gabriaraujo/profile-viewer/README.md

 ## 📑 About this Project
 The idea for this project came about through a challenge proposed in one of the <a href="https://rocketseat.com.br">Rocketseat</a> classes.

+## 📚 Functionality
+- Lists all public repositories of a GitHub user.
+- Indicates the main language of each listed repository.

 ## 💡 Why?
 This project is part of my personal portfolio and I would be very happy to receive feedback on the project, code, structure, anything that can make me a better developer!